Abdülkadir Ömür: Trabzonspor

+Hull City

+On 1 February 2024, signed for English Championship club Hull City for an undisclosed fee, signing a three-and-a-half-year contract.
+He made his debut on 10 February, coming off the bench as a 76th-minute substitute for Fábio Carvalho, in the 1–0 loss at home to Swansea City.

+Çaykur Rizespor (loan)

+On 10 February 2025, Ömür moved to Çaykur Rizespor on loan for the remainder of the 2024–25 season.

+Antalyaspor (loan)

+On 26 July 2025, Ömür returned to Turkey on loan once again, joining Antalyaspor for the season.

 International career

 Ömür earned his first call up for the Turkey senior team in March 2018 for a friendly against Republic of Ireland.
 He was an unused substitute as Turkey won 1–0.
 He made his debut on 30 May 2019, in a friendly against Greece, as a half-time substitute for Kenan Karaman.